Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 Microservices promise many benefits that are of interest to application architects and development teams, including fluid, flexible delivery of changes, implementation technology flexibility, precise scalability and cloud readiness.

+## Summary

+* Summary
+* Scenarios, Examples
+* Pros & Cons
+* Choices
+* Considerations / Questions to ask
+* Assessment
+* Getting Started

+The microservices approach is a way to architect software:

+* Instead of creating one big application, it is broken into small services, each a fully independent, runnable application
+* This allows more flexibility in changing, deploying, scaling, etc. specific parts of the application without affecting the others.
+* It makes the application distributed, since the small services (microservices) are typically distributed across servers.
+This increases the complexity and the needed knowledge of the team.

+## Examples of where to do it

+* Most volitile areas, most needing of scaling and agile delivery

+## Pros

+## Cons

+* Many projects and organizations will find microservices too complex, expensive and disruptive to deliver a return on the investment required.

 ## Archiectural Choices

-- SPECTRUM: Monolith ... hybrid services ...  microservices
+* SPECTRUM: Monolith ... hybrid services ...  microservices

-- Most organisations will find microservices too complex, expensive and disruptive to deliver a return on the investment required.
-- Meanwhile, organisations can derive tremendous value from the miniservices model, which advocates a more pragmatic, coarse-grained services approach with relaxed architectural constraints.
+* Meanwhile, organisations can derive tremendous value from the miniservices model, which advocates a more pragmatic, coarse-grained services approach with relaxed architectural constraints.

-## Benefits

-## Drawbacks

-## Examples of where to do it

-- Most volitile areas, most needing of scaling and agile delivery

-## Options of approaches

 ## Questions to Ask